tumluliu/markdown-notes-tagger/README.md

 some note details
 ```

-Please note that the script will *reserve* the modified time of the original files and use this timestamp for both the added `created` and `modified` headers.
+Please note that the script will **preserve** the modified time of the original files and use this timestamp for both the added `created` and `modified` headers.

 ### Requirements and environments